 The cab arrived well in time.
-We started at 9.30 am after getting up without alarm and had a sumptuous filling breakfast of stuffed pranthaas. :P. On vacations, I am never in a hurry.
+We started at 9.30 am after getting up without an alarm and had a sumptuous filling breakfast of stuffed paranthas. :P. On vacations, I am never in a hurry.
 As I had mentioned in my earlier posts about this vacation, I am accompanied by RB.

 We reached the Kangra museum in less than an hour.
 It was still early and we get a space in the parking of the museum.
 It’s a treasure trove to understand the growth of Kangra art and craft.
-The golden period of the cultural growth in this region was during Katoch dynasty.
-Katoch kings were powerful and rich and have invested large amount of their riches in developing art and craft of the region.
+The golden period of cultural growth in this region was during the Katoch dynasty.
+Katoch kings were powerful and rich and have invested a large amount of their riches in developing the art and craft of the region.

 After spending more than two hours here, we were back on wheels towards Kangra Fort.
-Criss crossing the well laid roads, we reached the fort by 1.30 pm.
+Crisscrossing the well-laid roads, we reached the fort by 1.30 pm.
 Our driver told us beforehand to have packed lunch from Dharamshala as there won’t be good eating places near fort .
 We had some burgers and cakes packed along with some fresh fruits.

-There is a small entry fee for fort.
-We opted for audio guide to know about detailed and correct history.
-It’s a must, if you really are interested in the history of the fort.
+There is a small entry fee for the fort.
+We opted for an audio guide to know about detailed and correct history.
+It’s a must if you really are interested in the history of the fort.
 You can choose the language of the audio- English or Hindi.
 The audio guide may cost around Rs.
 175 only inclusive of all the taxes.
 After testing the audio guide functioning, we started on our tour of the Kangra Fort.

 The fort is spread over a large area and has 4 km long rampart in black stone.
-Highest floor had a palace, below which are the temples of Lakshmi Narayan, Devi Ambika and Jain temples.
+The highest floor had a palace, below which are the temples of Lakshmi Narayan, Devi Ambika and Jain temples.
 Just wondering, if kings put themselves before Gods in the eyes of the citizens?
 The massive fort has 11 gates and 23 bastions.

 The surroundings smaller kingdoms and rich devotees of Brajeshwari Devi temple used to make large offerings to the Goddess to save them in return from any calamity.
-Over the years, the treasures of the temple multiply, which was under control of the kingdom had helped the kingdom as the richest in the region.
-This was the reason,the fort was attacked innumerable times throughout the history.
+Over the years, the treasures of the temple multiplied, which was under the control of the kingdom had helped the kingdom as the richest in the region.
+This was the reason,the fort was attacked innumerable times throughout history.
 It was said, ” whoever holds the Kangra Fort will hold the hills”.

-After innumerable attacks by different kingdoms, few like Mehmood Gazani, Sultan dynasty of Delhi, Maharaj Ranjit Singh of Panjab and Gurkhas also had controls over the fort.
-It was in 1846 when it came under control of Britishers.
-A british garrison occupied it till 1905, when it was heavily damaged by earthquake.
-What no army could do in hundreds of years, nature literally shook foundations of the fort.
+After innumerable attacks by different kingdoms, few like Mehmood Gazani, Sultan dynasty of Delhi, Maharaj Ranjit Singh of Panjab and Gurkhas also had control over the fort.
+It was in 1846 when it came under the control of Britishers.
+A British garrison occupied it till 1905 when it was heavily damaged by the earthquake.
+What no army could do in hundreds of years, nature literally shook the foundations of the fort.

-After Independence, Archeological Survey of India handed over the fort complex to Katoch descendent Maharaja Jai Chandra.
+After Independence, the Archeological Survey of India handed over the fort complex to Katoch descendent Maharaja Jai Chandra.
 It’s still under control with them.
 The family performs the yearly pooja of their family deity, Goddess Ambika Devi, whose temple is inside the fort.

 All pics are copyrighted with the author and this blog.